Why this rare bird is lucky to have met a Syrian rebel commander

 The site is the largest nesting colony of griffon vultures in Israel and home to 40 birds.

-The griffon vulture is in danger of extinction and S-98 was among some chicks sent to the reserve from Spain 3 years ago so they could be raised and released.
+The griffon vulture is in danger of extinction, and S-98 was among some chicks sent to the reserve from Spain three years ago so they could be raised and released.

 Staff placed an identification ring on its leg, a tag on its wing and a GPS transmitter on its back.